netlify-templates/astro-supabase-starter/src/content/guides/guide-connect-supabase.md

 ## Configure the Supabase Netlify extension

-The [Netlify Supabase extension](https://app.netlify.com/extensions/supabase) should already be installed.
+The [Supabase Netlify extension](https://app.netlify.com/extensions/supabase) should already be installed.
 Visit your site's configuration page and scroll to the Supabase section.
 Click **Connect** to connect your Netlify site to your Supabase account using OAuth.

 ![Configure the Supabase extension](/images/guides/supabase-netlify-connect-oauth.png)